Skip to Content

 Background

-The OCPP is a UK-led programme funded through the UK’s £500 million Blue Planet Fund.
+The OCPP was a UK-led programme funded through the UK’s £500 million Blue Planet Fund.
 The Blue Planet Fund is financed through the UK Official Development Assistance (ODA) budget and is supporting developing countries to protect the marine environment and reduce poverty.

-Bilateral partnerships under the OCPP are primarily delivered by the Centre for Environment, Fisheries and Aquaculture (Cefas), the Joint Nature Conservation Committee (JNCC) and the Marine Management Organisation (MMO) on behalf of the Department for Environment, Food and Rural Affairs (Defra).
+Bilateral partnerships under the OCPP were primarily delivered by the Centre for Environment, Fisheries and Aquaculture (Cefas), the Joint Nature Conservation Committee (JNCC) and the Marine Management Organisation (MMO) on behalf of the Department for Environment, Food and Rural Affairs (Defra).

-The OCPP also makes funding contributions to the Global Ocean Accounts Partnership (GOAP) and Friends of Ocean Action (FOA).
+The OCPP also made funding contributions to the Global Ocean Accounts Partnership (GOAP) and Friends of Ocean Action (FOA).
 GOAP partners with ODA-eligible countries to calculate and account for the value that a healthy ocean brings to their economies, by supporting them to develop ocean natural capital accounts.
 FOA is hosted by the World Economic Forum in collaboration with the World Resources Institute, which brings together ocean leaders from a wide range of sectors to encourage action and investment into sustainable ocean projects.

 Impact statement of OCPP